ryans1286/formation-of-glacier-dirt-cones/README.md

 R.M.
 Strickland and M.D.Covington (2024).
 The formation of glacier dirt cones, submitted to Journal of Glaciology.

+Running the model scripts requires Landlab.
+Please go to landlab.github.io for download instructions.

 # Description of Contents:

 ## Scripts: